Q: How long is a typical grant cycle for CFF? What is involved in the decision-making process?

 Q: Is CFF open to funding causes or organizations outside of Tulsa, OK?

 A: More than 90% of funding dollars granted supports local efforts in Tulsa.
 Occasionally, CFF responds to a specific or urgent need benefiting populations outside its typical geographic range.

 Q: If our request is declined, may we apply again in the future?

-A: If there is anything that has changed about your organization, or the information you previously presented that you believe may persuade CFF to grant funding, you are welcome to apply again.
+A: If there is anything that has changed about your organization, or the information you previously presented that you believe may persuade CFF to grant funding, please contact us again.

-Q: Can we contact someone at CFF for additional direction or suggestions before formally submitting our grant request?
+Q: Can we contact someone at CFF for additional direction or suggestions?

 A: Yes.
-We are available to answer any questions you may have in advance of applying.
-Please contact Executive Director, Heather Palacios at email@example.com with any questions or concerns.
+We are available to answer any questions you may have about our core areas of focus or our process.
+Please contact Executive Director, Heather Palacios at firstname.lastname@example.org.